seigel/pouchdb-react-native/readme.md

 ---
 Currently done manually by me, not sure how to easy simulate a running IOS / Android device

+Currently working on getting tests running, but a little struggling in running react-native as node tests

 Contact
 ---
 Feedback welcome: